zeiss-microscopy/OAD/Machine_Learning/docs/importing_external_networks_in_ZEN.md

 ### Remarks

 The generated .czmodel file can be directly loaded into ZEN Intellesis to perform segmentation tasks with the trained model.
-If there is already a trained model in SavedModel format present on disk, it can also be converted by providing a meta-data JSON file as described in the [ANN Specification](https://github.com/zeiss-microscopy/OAD/blob/master/Machine_Learning/docs/ann_model_specification.md).
+If there is already a trained model in SavedModel format present on disk, it can also be converted by providing a meta-data JSON file as described in the **[ANN Specification](https://pypi.org/project/czmodel/)**.

 The following JSON document describes the same meta-data applied in the use case above: